 Your McGill Dental Plan covers a wide range of dental services — everything from regular check-ups to root canals.

 Participation in the dental plan is optional.
-If you refuse participation in the Dental Plan at enrolment, you will be re-offered the opportunity to join every 3 years; unless you provide proof of loss of coverage elsewhere.
+If you refuse participation in the Dental Plan at enrolment, you will be re-offered the opportunity to join every 3 years on January 1st, unless you provide proof of loss of coverage elsewhere.

-The McGill Dental Plan gives you and your family access to affordable dental coverage.
-The plan covers a wide range of dental services and procedures intended to keep you and your family smiling.
+The McGill Dental Plan gives you and your family access to affordable dental coverage, covering a wide range of dental services and procedures to keep you and your family smiling.
 Eligible expenses are outlined below.

 - bitewing radiographs, including interpretation